t3knomanzer/maxmix-software/README.md

 [![Github sponsor](https://img.shields.io/badge/github-sponsor-blue?logo=github)](https://github.com/sponsors/t3knomanzer)

 # Maxmix
-**Maxmix** is an open-source volume mixer that allows you to control the volume of any application running on your Windows PC from an external custom device.
+**Maxmix** is an open-source volume mixer that allows you to control the volume applications from an external custom controller.
-It was made to allow to quickly adjust the volume of the game and an external chat application like Discord, without having to bring up the windows volume mixer.
-But it can do so much more...
+It was originally designed to allow to quickly adjust the volume of a game and an external voice chat application like Discord quckly, but it can do so much more...
 You can find out more about the system in the [project website](https://www.maxmixproject.com).

 This repository contains the code for all of the software.

 ## Desktop
 The desktop directory contains the **desktop application**, **driver installer** and **firmware installer** which are all written in C# and WPF.
 Development is done using [Visual Studio 2019 Community Edition](https://visualstudio.microsoft.com/downloads/).
 The application installer is made with [Advanced Installer](https://www.advancedinstaller.com/).

 ## Embedded
 The embedded directory contains the **device firmware** which uses an Arduino Nano.
 You can use your IDE of choice as long as it compiles for that particular chip.

 ## Contributing
 Contributions are *very* welcome!

-Refer to the [CONTRIBUTING.md](https://github.com/t3knomanzer/.github/blob/master/CONTRIBUTING.md) file for more details about the workflow, and general hints on how to prepare your pull request.
+Refer to the [CONTRIBUTING.md](https://github.com/t3knomanzer/maxmix-software/blob/master/.github/CONTRIBUTING.md) file for more details about the workflow, and general hints on how to prepare your pull request.
 You can also ask for clarifications or guidance in GitHub issues directly.

 ## Community